Want us to follow up? Fill the form

 Now that you have proposals from several companies and understand how to read them, how do you choose?

-Use the chart in the workbook and ask yourself the following questions to rank your choices.
+Ask yourself the following questions to rank your choices.

 1. Likability: Did you have a good rapport with the team?
 You’ll be spending a lot of time working with them for the next two to three months, so it’s important that you actually like and trust them.